 Not convinced?
 One of our Formaspace Laboratory Design Consultants can run the numbers and show you which approach is more economical for your project.

 CONCLUSION 3: When you consider the cost of installation, modular furniture is often cheaper than fixed casework.

 Advantage: In most cases, modular furniture is cheaper overall.

 Point 4: Modular Furniture Can be Delivered Much Faster than Custom Fixed Casework, Often Many Weeks Sooner

-The final consideration is lead time for delivery.
+The final consideration is the lead time for delivery.
 Modular furniture can be manufactured and shipped out to your location much faster than fixed casework.
 For example, we recently quoted two alternatives for a laboratory customer: one with modular furniture and one with fixed casework.
 On this particular project, the production time needed to manufacture a set of modular laboratory furniture was 2–3 weeks; shipping was 3–5 days.
-In contrast, the time needed to manufacture the equivalent fixed casework furniture set was 10–12 weeks — up to six times longer.
-Shipping transit times for fixed casework were longer as well, requiring 7 working days due to the larger size of the Finally, fixed casework installations take much more time — 1 to 3 weeks of construction compared to just 1 to 5 days for modular furniture.
+In contrast, the time needed to manufacture the equivalent fixed casework furniture set was 10–12 weeks — up to five times longer.
+Shipping transit times for fixed casework were longer as well, requiring 7 working days due to the larger size of the furniture.
+Finally, fixed casework installations take much more time — 1 to 3 weeks of construction compared to just 1 to 5 days for modular furniture installations.

-Of course each project is different.
-That’s why it’s important to contact your Formaspace Design Consultant to get an estimate on how much lead time you will need for delivery of your new laboratory furniture.
+Of course, each project is different.
+That’s why it’s important to contact your Formaspace Design Consultant to get an estimate on how much lead time you will need for the delivery of your new laboratory furniture.
 But in all cases, modular designs will have a shorter turnaround time compared to fixed casework.